ECAD MCAD Collaboration

 Advanced Collaboration

-As form factors continue to shrink while at the same time ever increasing complex electronics are still expected to fit seamlessly, ECAD/MCAD Collaboration must be a natural part of your product design cycle.
+As form factors continue to shrink, while at the same time ever increasing complex electronics are still expected to fit seamlessly, ECAD/MCAD Collaboration must be a natural part of your product design cycle.

 Many product designs are conceived in the MCAD domain and historically design reviews take place late in the overall design cycle, therefore causing maximum disruption and forcing non optimal trade-offs and effort to get to market on time.
 The prostep ECAD/MCAD Collaboration standard supports the instant communication of design intent and incremental changes.